wonchul-kim/wonchul-kim.github.io/_posts/2021-10-10-kubernetes_install_kubernetes_worker_node.md

 sudo kubeadm join ----
 ```

-- To see the token of master again:
+> To see the token of master again:
 ```
 kubeadm token create --print-join-command
 ```

-- 1. If the below error comes up:
+> If the below error comes up:

+* case 1)
 ```
 [preflight] Running pre-flight checks
 [preflight] Reading configuration from the cluster...